EugeneLyapin/kubeContainerStatus/README.md

 * `DELAY` - the delay before check in sec, default:30
 * `RUNNING_CYCLES` - the number N of times to watch with DELAY if all containers running, default:7

-`kubeContainerStatus` uses `kubectl get pods -l app=kubernetes-bootcamp` so that you should set label app=kubernetes-bootcamp in kube spec.
+`ContainerStatus` uses `kubectl get pods -l app=kubernetes-bootcamp` so that you should set label app=kubernetes-bootcamp in kube spec.

 Example:
 ```code